jtelle/datatools_ufvv/README.md

-## Predicción de Nota Media – API con FastAPI
+## College average grade prediction – API with FastAPI

-Proyecto de Machine Learning para predecir la **nota media** de estudiantes universitarios.
-Utiliza un modelo entrenado con `scikit-learn` y está desplegado mediante una API REST construida con **FastAPI**.
+Machine learning project to predict the **average grade** of university students.
+It uses a model trained with `scikit-learn` and is deployed via a REST API built with **FastAPI**.

 ---